udacity/AIND-CV-FacialKeypoints/README.md

 ### Instructions

+1. Look in this repo in the subdirectory `data/`; in this folder, you'll find zipped training data called `test.zip`.
+Unzip this file and place it in this same location.
+You should then have a file called `training.csv` in the data folder.
+You may delete the zip file.

+2. Download the [Kaggle training dataset](https://www.kaggle.com/c/facial-keypoints-detection/data) called `training.zip`.
+Unzip the file and place it in the same `data/` subdirectory as the test data.
+You should now have two files in there including `training.csv`.

-1. Open the notebook and follow the instructions.
+3. Open the notebook and follow the instructions.

 	```
 		jupyter notebook CV_project.ipynb